Tampa Officials Ready To ‘Pull The Plug’ On ‘WrestleMania 36’ If WWE Doesn’t Act Soon

 WWE is obviously looking at every possible angle for what can be done if the event can’t be held, but the city of Tampa wants a decision soon.

-Last night’s Friday Night SmackDown was held at the WWE Performance Center in front of no fans.
+Last night’s Friday Night SmackDown was held at the WWE Performance Center without an audience.
 There was not a lot of advancement for WrestleMania 36 and no new bouts were announced for the card which only has five matches announced for it as of this time.

 Next week’s Monday Night Raw will also be doing the same thing with no fans in attendance at the Performance Center in Orlando.
 The Undertaker and AJ Styles are supposed to have a contract signing for their WrestleMania 36 match, but not much else has been announced for the show.